 Chris Conde isn’t afraid to get naked — on stage or off.

-As a self-described “thicc, queer Mexican,” the San Antonio-based artist has a flare for boldness, giving them a certain je ne sais quoi.
+As a self-described “subversive, queer rapper” the Brooklyn-based artist has a flare for boldness, giving them a certain je ne sais quoi.
 But if you really want to call it, Conde is passionate about presenting their queerness to hip-hop culture in the face of any preconceived notions about what that might actually look like.

 From the moment Conde was introduced to the slam poetry of Saul Williams, they knew they wanted to weave words together into their own colorful tapestry, something that finally afforded them the ability to express the often uncomfortable feelings they experienced growing up.